 James M. Hunt

-James M. Hunt, Founder and Senior Consultant of Behavioral Health Facility Consulting, LLC, is a behavioral healthcare facility design consultant who lives in Topeka, Kansas.
+James M. Hunt, Founder and Consultant Emeritus of Behavioral Health Facility Consulting, LLC, is a behavioral healthcare facility design consultant who has recently retired and lives in Topeka, Kansas.
 His experience includes more than 50 years as a practicing architect and facility management professional.
-He is a registered Architect and began his career practicing architecture for several major healthcare projects.
+Jim began his career practicing architecture for several major healthcare projects.
 He then served as director of facilities management for the Menninger Clinic for 20 years (1982-2002).

 While at Menninger he participated in the design, operation and maintenance of their inpatient, outpatient, halfway houses and residences for their program for chronically mentally ill patients.
 This allowed him to fully understand not only the design criteria but also the day to day needs and long-term maintenance and operation of these facilities.
 Her also assisted with their national Clinical Network Program which managed psychiatric Units in hospitals across the United States.